MedDataToolMedDataTool

 When weight-based dosing is not required

 Not all medications require weight-based calculations.
-Many commonly prescribed drugs use standard adult doses that do not vary by body weight.
-These include most blood pressure medications (antihypertensives), cholesterol-lowering drugs (statins), proton pump inhibitors, and many common pain relievers such as ibuprofen and acetaminophen in their standard adult formulations.
+Many commonly prescribed drugs use standard adult doses that do not vary by body weight, including most blood pressure medications, statins, and standard adult formulations of ibuprofen and acetaminophen.
+However, even these may require adjustment in patients with significant kidney disease or liver impairment.
+[6]

 Frequently Asked Questions